Qliper/Qliper/README.md

 - **Campaign Management**: Join and participate in various social media campaigns
 - **Hashtag Campaigns**: Post content with campaign-specific hashtags to earn rewards
 - **Real Engagement Tracking**: Advanced algorithms ensure authentic engagement is rewarded
-- **Web3 Integration**: Built on Solana blockchain for transparent and secure transactions
+- **OAuth Authentication**: Secure login with Google and Apple Sign-In

 ## How It Works